Ukraine's capital under threat as Russia presses invasion | Law-Order

 Ukraine's capital under threat as Russia presses invasion

-Russian troops bore down on Ukraine's capital Friday, with gunfire and explosions resonating ever closer to the government quarter, in an invasion of a democratic country that has fueled fears of wider war in Europe and triggered worldwide efforts to make Russia stop.
+Russian troops bore down on Ukraines capital on Friday, with explosions and gunfire sounding in the city as the invasion of a democratic country fuelled fears of wider war in Europe and triggered international efforts to make Moscow stop.With reports of hundreds of casualties from the warfare including shelling that sliced through a Kyiv apartment building and pummelled bridges and schools there also were growing signs that Vladimir Putins Russia may be seeking to overthrow Ukraines government.

-It would be his boldest effort yet to redraw the world map and revive Moscow's Cold War-era influence.
+Russian troops bore down on Ukraine's capital on Friday, with explosions and gunfire sounding in the city as the invasion of a democratic country fuelled fears of wider war in Europe and triggered international efforts to make Moscow stop.

-In the fog of war, it was unclear how much of Ukraine remains under Ukrainian control and how much or little Russian forces have seized.
-The Kremlin accepted Kyiv's offer to hold talks, but it appeared to be an effort to squeeze concessions out of Ukraine's embattled president instead of a gesture toward a diplomatic solution.
+NATO decided to send parts of the alliance's response force to help protect its member nations in the east for the first time.
+NATO didn't say how many troops would be deployed but added it would involve land, sea and air power.
+In the fog of war, it was unclear how much of Ukraine is still under Ukrainian control and how much or little Russian forces have seized.
+The Kremlin accepted Kyiv's offer to hold talks, but it appeared to be an effort to squeeze concessions out of embattled President Volodymyr Zelenskyy instead of a gesture toward a diplomatic solution.

 Ukrainian officials reported at least 137 deaths on their side and claimed hundreds on the Russian one.
 Russian authorities released no casualty figures, and it was not possible to verify the tolls.